soklet/soklet-example-barebones/README.md

 ### Building and Running Without Docker

 Requires JDK 16+ to be installed on your machine.
-If you need one, Amazon provides [Corretto](https://aws.amazon.com/corretto/) - a free-to-use, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes LTS.
+If you need one, Amazon provides [Corretto](https://aws.amazon.com/corretto/) - a free-to-use-commercially, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes long-term support.

 #### Build